CEEMS Exporter

 use_session_token: true

-This config file contains sensitive information like BMC credentials and hence, it is very important to impose strict permissions so that the secrets will not be leaked
+This config file contains sensitive information like BMC credentials and hence, it is very important to impose strict permissions so that the secrets will not be leaked.

 ,